 Distance: 20.4 miles.
 Elevation: 4115 ft

 The first port of call for my cycling tour this year is Bourg d’Oisans.
 I have planned a few rides using this as a base.
 Although it’s not the ride I’m most interested in, Alpe d’Huez is certainly the most iconic, its 21 hairpins having a long history featuring in le Tour.
-And as I’m parked right at the foot of the climb, I may as well get it out the way.
+And so as I’m parked right at the foot of the climb, I may as well get it out the way.
 To add a bit of interest I designed the route to go about 3 miles further than the official finish and head towards some attractive lakes near the Col du Poutran.

 After putting a new chain on my gravel bike (the previous one wasn’t long enough to cope now that I have put the 52T chainring back on, paired with the 36T rear sprocket) I got ready and was ready to leave at 11am.
 I decided to take just one bidon after reading online that there was eau potable (drinking water) available at hairpins no. 7 and 21.

 Outside my van, I got chatting to a guy who was also getting ready to leave for the climb.
-After speaking broken French to each other for a few minutes we realised that we were both native English speakers.
+After speaking broken French to each other for the following few minutes we realised that we were both native English speakers.
 He was from Canada on a tour of Europe and he said he might not ever be this close to Alpe d’Huez again so was eager to tick it off his bucket list while he had the chance.
-I wished him good luck and set off.
+So I wished him good luck and set off.

 The weather was glorious.
 Wall-to-wall sunshine and no wind, but a slight nip in the air.
 I was wearing a base layer and a short sleeve jersey with arm warmers.
-About 300 yards up the road the chilly air persuaded me to turn back to the van and change into something warmer.
-I put a long sleeved roubaix top on.
+However, about 300 yards up the road the chilly air persuaded me to turn back to the van and change into something warmer.
+So I put a long sleeved roubaix top on.
 I also wore long-fingered gloves, a snood and warm socks.
-And I carried with me a skull cap and rain jacket for the descent.
+Additionally I carried with me a skull cap and rain jacket for the descent.
 I assumed it would be much colder at the top and certainly very chilly on the descent.
 So I set off again.

 I had no illusions about doing this climb in one go without stopping, not with my current levels of unfitness.
 The first 2k are at 10% gradient.
 Needless to say I was in 1st gear.
 All the hairpins are numbered counting backwards as you climb.